b3hr4d/eth_payment_tutorial/README.md

 - **Verify Principal**: It verifies that the principal in the logs matches the canister's deposit principal.
 The principal is found in `log.topics[2]`.

-- **Verify Amount**: It verifies that the amount in the logs is above the minimum required amount.
+- **Return Transaction Details**: It returns the amount and the sender's address.

 ### Create a Function to Return Canister Deposit Principal